Crazy Train

-"Crazy Train" is the debut solo single by English heavy metal vocalist Ozzy Osbourne and was released in 1980 from his debut album as a solo artist, Blizzard of Ozz (1980).
-A live version of the song recorded in 1981 from the album Tribute was also released as a single in 1987 with an accompanying music video.
+"Crazy Train" is the debut solo single by English heavy metal singer Ozzy Osbourne, released in 1980 from his debut album as a solo artist, Blizzard of Ozz (1980).
 The song was written by Osbourne, Randy Rhoads, and Bob Daisley.
-The lyrics deal with the subject of the Cold War and the fear of annihilation that existed during this period.
+The lyrics deal with the subject of the Cold War and the fear of annihilation that existed during that period.
+On its original release, "Crazy Train" reached the top 50 in the UK.
+Following Osbourne's death in 2025, the song entered the Hot 100 for the first time at number 46 and later peaked at number 39, becoming Osbourne's second US top 40 hit as a solo artist after "Mama, I'm Coming Home".

-Production and reception
+Production

-Guitarist Greg Leon, who initially took Randy Rhoads's place in Quiet Riot, has claimed that he helped Rhoads write what would become the iconic "Crazy Train" riff.
+Guitarist Greg Leon, who initially took Randy Rhoads's place in Quiet Riot, has claimed that he helped Rhoads write what would become the "Crazy Train" riff.
 "We were hanging out, and I showed him the riff to Steve Miller's 'Swingtown'.
 I said: 'Look what happens when you speed this riff up.'
 We messed around, and the next thing I know he took it to a whole other level and end up writing the 'Crazy Train' riff."
-Guitarist William Weaver has also claimed to have written the signature riff and then presented the music to Rhoads in a studio session.
+Bassist Bob Daisley has dismissed rumours that the riff not created solely by Rhoads.

+Reception

 AllMusic reviewer Steve Huey described the main guitar riff as "a classic, making use of the full minor scale in a way not seen since Ritchie Blackmore's heyday with Deep Purple."

 The song is one of Osbourne's best known and recognizable as a solo performer.
-It was rated 9th-greatest guitar solo ever by readers of Guitar World magazine.
+It was rated as having the 9th-greatest guitar solo ever by readers of Guitar World magazine.
 The song was also ranked ninth by VH1 on the list of the 40 Greatest Metal Songs and in 2009 it was named the 23rd-greatest hard rock song of all time also by VH1, the highest placement by a solo artist on the list.
-In 2021, it topped Metal Hammer's readers' poll of the Top 50 Ozzy Osbourne songs, with the magazine informing that it is Osbourne's most played song, with over 1150 live performances, over 11 million plays on YouTube, and nearly 400 million on Spotify (as of December 2021).
+In 2021, it topped Metal Hammer's readers' poll of the Top 50 Ozzy Osbourne songs, with the magazine informing that it is Osbourne's most played song, with over 1150 live performances, over 18 million plays on YouTube, and more than 800 million on Spotify (as of July 2025).
+In 2023, Rolling Stone ranked the song number six on their list of the 100 greatest heavy metal songs.

+"Crazy Train" has been used as the walk-out song for Premier League football club Aston Villa F.C..
+Osbourne was a fan of the team, which is based in his hometown of Birmingham.
+Similarly, the New England Patriots of the National Football League used "Crazy Train" as their entrance song during the tenure of head coach Bill Belichick.